B00M3000/Private-Registry-Image-Manager/README.md

 - DNS pre-check for registry host
 - **Image tracking**: Built images are tracked in system storage (`/var/tmp/prim-images`) to allow reuse
 - **Interactive image selection**: When testing or deploying, you can choose from previously built images
+ - Automatically passes build-arg `TAG=<computedTag>` to `docker build` so your Dockerfile can reference the image tag during build

 ## Installation